 In 2014, a consulting firm conducted an analysis and drafted a report on Oregon DMV's technology environment.
-At that time, the systems used obsolete technology and took hundreds of hours to do even simple programming changes.
-The report called for a full replacement of DMV's core system, and provided strategic direction for system modernization, and comprehensive business process improvements.
-As a result, OLIVR, the core system replacement project, a major component of STP, was launched in 2017.
+At that time, the systems used obsolete technology and it took hundreds of hours to do even simple programming changes.
+The report or "roadmap" called for a full replacement of DMV's core system, and provided strategic direction for system modernization, and comprehensive business process improvements.
+As a result, OLIVR, a core system replacement project, a major component of STP, was launched in 2017.

 DMV purchased a commercial off-the shelf (COTS) software package from FAST Enterprises, Inc. With help from FAST, DMV's project team led the project from start to finish, and implemented the vehicle portion in January 2019.
 In July 2020, the rest of the system, including driver transactions, was implemented.
-Both rollouts were done on time, on budget, and delivered the desired project scope.
-Utilizing VB .NET and C# technology, they have been in full operation since July 2020.
-The STP budget was \$90 million, DMV used 50 staff members, and it took 36 months to complete.
-DMV followed the Project Management Institute (PMI) Project Management Methodology to run the project, using an iterative approach.
-Project governance was extensive and included oversight by the DMV Management Team, ODOT Executive Steering Committee, and a Legislative Oversight Task Force.
+Both rollouts were done on time, on budget, and with the desired project scope.
+Utilizing VB, .NET and C# technology, they have been in full operation since July 2020.
+The STP budget was \$50 million for the software improvements, DMV used 50 staff members, and it took 36 months to complete.
+DMV followed the Project Management Institute (PMI) Project Management Methodology to guide the project, using an iterative approach.
+Project governance was extensive and included oversight by the DMV Management Team, the ODOT Executive Steering Committee, and a Legislative Oversight Task Force.
 The new system was named OLIVR (Oregon License Issuance and Vehicle Registration).

 Replacing 50 year old legacy systems was not easy.
-DMV had millions of records to convert from COBOL systems to modern technology, and faced the redesign of a significant portion of its business processes.
-DMV used its own staff from all parts of the organization as Subject Matter Experts to help configure the new system, and redesign business practices.
-This included implementing business rules for the system that would allow most transactions to be performed in real-time, without being reviewed by another individual, to ensure statutes and laws were followed.
+DMV converted millions of records from COBOL systems to the new software and faced the redesign of a significant portion of its business processes.
+DMV used its own staff, from all parts of the organization, as Subject Matter Experts, to help configure the new system, and reshape business practices.
+This included implementing new secure interfaces and business rules to allow transactions are performed electronically, in real-time, without being reviewed by another individual, ensuring state/federal statutes and laws were followed.

-Strong Organizational Change Leadership was key in helping DMV staff prepare for the change.
-This included the creation of a change network, made up of managers and change agents across all 60 field offices and at DMV Head Quarters.
-Helping staff prepare for the many system changes, included providing tools and training to change agents so that they could be ready to directly support their fellow employees.
+Strong Organizational Change Leadership was key in helping DMV staff prepare for the change and get buy-in.
+The creation of a change network, made up of managers and change agents across all 60 field offices and DMV Head Quarters, helped staff prepare for the many system and process changes.
+This included providing tools and training to "Change Agents" so they could be ready to directly support their fellow employees.

-DMV had to address the needs of its many stakeholders, including end users like Oregon drivers and vehicle owners; oversight groups such as the Oregon State legislature and the Oregon Transportation Commission; beneficiaries like DMV business partners, vehicle dealers, and other state agencies (State Police, Elections Division, and Vital Statistics).
-Another important stakeholder was the DMV employee, an end user of the system, who faced hundreds of customers each day using outdated technology.
+DMV addressed the needs of its many stakeholders, including Oregon drivers and vehicle owners; oversight groups such as the Oregon State legislature and the Oregon Transportation Commission; beneficiaries like DMV business partners, new and used car lots, and other state agencies (State Police, Elections Division, and Vital Statistics).
+Another important stakeholder was the DMV employee, a primary user of the system, who faced hundreds of customers a day and needed better technology to support them.